etrenholm/employee-tracker/README.md

 * [Credit](#credit)

 ## Description
-Create an application for a small business owner to write, save and delete notes.
+Create an application for a business owner to view and manage the departments, roles, and employees within their company and keep their business organized.

 ## Installation
 To install this application, type “npm install" in the command line.